-In my last post, I talked a bit about the value of listening, and it got me thinking about the kinds of communication we use, particularly with our children.
+In my post on attachment parenting with teens, I talked a bit about the value of listening, and it got me thinking about the kinds of communication we use, particularly with our children.
 I came up with three kinds of communication—three ways in which we engage.

 - To share or impart information